Equine Welfare at HorseWorld

 Sarah Hollister, Head of Equine Welfare

 One of the problems we’ve been facing is that we’ve been involved in large-scale cases often involving feral and unhandled ponies.
 When we take these ponies in, their rehabilitation programme can be exceptionally lengthy and require intensive care and training.
-This means that resources (staff time, space in our special isolation unit and so on) which could otherwise be directed in taking in new rescues, are tied up with these often very traumatised equines for many months at a time.
+This means that valuable resources including staff time, space in our isolation unit, and funding, are tied up for many months caring for these often deeply traumatised equines, rather than being directed toward taking in new rescues.
+Our welfare team have also stated how we are seeing a huge increase in the number of rescued horses suffering from metabolic issues.
+These horses often have complex veterinary requirements and their conditions will require long-term care which place a further drain on our already very limited resources.